-- In the quest for user feedback, another valuable tool is the survey.
+In the quest for user feedback, another valuable tool in the survey.
 YouTube has a native polling software application built into the cards feature.
-Another option is including a survey link in the description.
-Either way, this feedback is invaluable and direct
+Another option is to include a survey link in the description.
+Either way, this feedback is invaluable and direct.

-B) The bounce rate is an analytic that started on websites.
 This statistic indicates whether a viewer looked at more than one video.
 If they only viewed one, it’s considered a bounce.
-While bounce rates are not an enormous algorithm consideration, it is still one businesses need to mind.
+While bounce rates are not an enormous algorithm consideration, it is still one business that needs to be mind.

-D) Other analytics can also help launch a YouTube channel.
-For example, digging into the audience and subscriber numbers can help determine if the videos are reaching the intended audience.
-If they are not, then small businesses can figure out if they want to change content strategies or work with the new audience.
+This analytics tab can help determine if the videos are reaching the intended audience.
+If they are not, then you can figure out if they want to change content strategies or work with a new audience.